IBM/zopeneditor-about/README.md

 ## COBOL and PL/I Language Server Protocol capability examples

 The following animations just give you glimpse of the capabilities available in IBM Z Open Editor.
-We are showing you different examples using different programming languages, but most of the features shown here are available for COBOL and PL/I.
+We are showing you different examples using different programming languages, but most of the features shown here are available for all three languages: COBOL, PL/I, as well as HLASM.

 ### Outline view explorer